This passage occurs in the RCL "Pentecost"/"Ordinary"/"Proper" Season, Year A, most recently September 2014.

 Summary: A classic tale of forgiveness.
 A man owes an absurd amount (Roughly 10.8 billion by my calculations).
 After being forgiven he arrests his friends who him a couple of hundred dollars.
 Take your pick: Are we debtors, beggars or slaves?
 All popular American terms.
 At least the first one...

-δανειον ("debt"; 18.27) This word for "debt" here is unique to the NT; there is a suggestion of interest, even usury with this debt.
+δανειον ("debt"; 18.27) The use of this word for "debt" here is unique in the NT.
+The word normally carries with it a suggestion of interest, even usury with this debt.
 Most simply it means a loan.
 God is calling the loan and then forgives it.
 What has God loaned you!?

 ει τι ("whatever" 18.28) The exact construction of the phrase "Pay what you owe me" is rather interesting.
 It actually includes an "ει τι" phrase.
 This phrase is normally translated "if anything," as if to say, the man was not even really sure what the debt was, if in fact, it was anything.